 Sunbathing, surfing, and general beach activities such as these are the order of the day on Bondi Beach.
 But when the heat starts to get to you and you really need something to drink, and more importantly to eat, there’s a strip of restaurants and bars lining the golden sands.
 A host of chic beach houses and luxury apartments means you’ll be staying in style at Bondi Beach.

 Although Sydney is and is seen as a modern city today, it is not without its history – and The Rocks is the place to soak in a boatload of the city’s historical side.
-This area is Sydney’s oldest neighbourhood, formed by the sailors and convicts who first called this cove home.
+This area is Sydney’s oldest neighborhood, formed by the sailors and convicts who first called this cove home.
 It’s filled with quaint cobblestone streets, over 100 heritage sites, and more historic buildings beside.
 One of those heritage buildings is the oldest house in the city, Camden Cottage, built in 1816; nearby there’s the beautiful Government House; elsewhere, old pubs dot the waterfront.

 Aside from walking tours which take in this historic side to The Rocks, it is located very near to some of the city’s most iconic views and landmarks, including the incredible Sydney Opera House and the very impressive Sydney Harbour Bridge, which can be climbed – albeit whilst attached to a walkway via harness and cable.
 Also within easy walking distance of this area are the tranquil Royal Botanic Gardens – perfect for a chilled stroll when the weather is good.